 Beth S. Fornauf

-As a Research Associate, Beth Fornauf uses her background in qualitative research, disability studies, and teacher learning to support CAST projects at various stages of research and development.
+As a Research Scientist, Beth Fornauf uses her background in qualitative research, disability studies, and teacher learning to support CAST projects at various stages of research and development.

 Prior to coming to CAST, Beth was an Assistant Professor and Program Coordinator of Special Education at Plymouth State University in Plymouth, NH.
 She taught courses for practicing teachers, teacher candidates, and educational leaders on critical special education, research design, and inclusive education.
 In this role Beth worked closely with school districts across northern New England to support the recruitment, preparation, and retention of inclusive special education teachers.